 What Should I Do if I See a Black Bear in My Yard?

 If you see a black bear in your yard, enjoy the sighting from a distance and report your sighting.
-However, be sure that you are not doing anything to attract the bear to your yard.
-Attempt to scare the bear off by making noise, such as banging pots and pans or shouting.
+However, be sure you are not doing anything to attract the bear to your yard.
+Attempt to scare the bear off by making noise, such as banging pots and pans, shouting or using an air horn or whistle.
 Once the bear has left the area, take a close look at your yard for potential bear food sources, such as birdfeeders, pet food, dirty barbeque grills, open compost, or trash, and REMOVE those food sources IMMEDIATELY.
 Bears have incredible long-term memory and will revisit places where they have found food, even months or years later.
 Bears that are frequently fed, either intentionally or unintentionally through birdfeeders or garbage, may become habituated and lose their fear of people.
 If a bear behaves in a way that is a threat to public safety, it may have to be euthanized by the department.